 Engaging clients beyond tax season is one strategy that many CPAs are implementing.
-Offering investment management, personal finance management and consulting services is just the beginning.
-Leveraging an existing network of clients, vendors and bankers to create mutual benefits is on the rise.
-No wonder the number of CPAs using LinkedIn, Facebook and Twitter is increasing by the day.
+Offering investment management, personal finance management, and consulting services is just the beginning.
+Leveraging an existing network of clients, vendors, and bankers to create mutual benefits is on the rise.
+No wonder the number of CPAs using LinkedIn, Facebook, and Twitter is increasing by the day.

 9. Value Pricing

 Clients are used to paying a certain amount for what they receive from Miami Accountants.
 They understand time and effort.
 Many CPAs we met feel that value pricing does not mean charging more for the same deliverable.
 It has more to do with how effectively a CPA conveys the value of each deliverable to the client.
-At the same time, within firms, it all boils down to reducing the time, cost and effort of producing each deliverable.
-Use of new technology, and outsourcing of time-consuming tasks such as payroll processing to specialized providers, allows firms to benefit from economies of scale.
+At the same time, within firms, it all boils down to reducing the time, cost, and effort of producing each deliverable.
+The use of new technology, and the outsourcing of time-consuming tasks such as payroll processing to specialized providers, allows firms to benefit from economies of scale.
 The pricing is based on the value perceived by clients, instead of the traditional time and billing methods.

 10. Brand Creation

 Typically, small and midsized CPA firms are known for the “brand equity” of their partners.
 Miami Accountants are looking to enhance the brand value by establishing a more pronounced online presence and incentivizing clients to engage more online.
 A self-service client portal is one major item that many CPA firms want to provide to their clients.
-Yet CPAs want an integrated solution, technology that will take what they already have and, with minimal effort, make it available to clients.
+Yet CPAs want an integrated solution, a technology that will take what they already have and, with minimal effort, make it available to clients.